Have you heard of a 401(k) Plus cash balance plan retirement structure? This specific “combo” strategy is used by over 90% of our clients.

 One-participant 401(k)s have few disadvantages.
 There is not much paperwork that needs to be filed, and Form 5500-SF is not required until plan assets reach $250,000.
 However, it is important to note that if employees are ever hired who meet plan eligibility requirements, a 401(k) plan must be offered to them and the plan must be changed for tax purposes.
 This will affect annual contribution limits and tax-filing requirements.

-401k Cash Balance Plan Combo
+401(k) Plus Cash Balance Plan

-In 2021, IRS put a contribution limit of $58,000 on all defined contribution retirement accounts.
-However, you have a chance to exceed this limit by having a cash balance plan combined with your 401k.
-The contributions to a 401k cash balance plan are based on a set interest rate tied to the U.S. 30-year Treasury bond rate and a percentage of salary.
+The IRS publishes contribution limits for all defined contribution retirement accounts.
+However, you have a chance to exceed this limit by having a cash balance plan combined with your 401(k).
+The contributions to a 401(k) cash balance plan are based on a set interest rate tied to the U.S. 30-year Treasury bond rate and a percentage of salary.

 These contributions are put into an account and saved for a participant’s retirement, but plan rules must be followed.

-- Higher Contributions – 401k cash balance plan allows for a higher contribution towards retirement.
+- Higher Contributions – 401(k) cash balance plan allows for a higher contribution towards retirement.
 The more the contribution, the more retirement benefit will be.

 - Almost Guaranteed Rate of Return – The contributions towards the plan is made by the employer or the company you own based on a set interest rate and a percentage of your salary, account balance will grow without much of your involvement.

-- No Involvement – 401k cash balance plan is managed by an investment management company, all decisions are made by them and the employer does the contributions.
+- No Involvement – 401(k) cash balance plan is managed by an investment management company, all decisions are made by them and the employer does the contributions.

-- Portability – In case one leaves the company, they can take the 401k cash balance plan to another pension plan or roll it to an IRA.
+- Portability – In case one leaves the company, they can take the 401(k) cash balance plan to another pension plan or roll it to an IRA.

 - Partially insured by the Pension Benefit Guarantee Corporation – Pension Benefit Guarantee Corporation underwrites a portion of the account.
 This prevents the risk of losing full amount in the account.

-- Tax Advantages – Employers enjoy tax deductions and deferral from the contributions towards a 401k cash balance plan for their employees.
+- Tax Advantages – Employers enjoy tax deductions and deferral from the contributions towards a 401(k) cash balance plan for their employees.

-- Only benefits business owners and key employees – All companies do not enjoy the 401k cash balance plans.
-Limitations that hinder cash balance plans, like consistent profitability also affects 401k cash balance plan.
-Those with high compensations like business owners and key employees are the ones who can gain the most from 401k cash balance plan.
+- Only benefits business owners and key employees – All companies do not enjoy the 401(k) cash balance plans.
+Limitations that hinder cash balance plans, like consistent profitability also affects 401(k) cash balance plan.
+Those with high compensations like business owners and key employees are the ones who can gain the most from 401(k) cash balance plan.

-- Extra Approvals Required – IRS will need a company to meet some requirements before setting up a 401k cash balance plan.
+- Extra Approvals Required – IRS will need a company to meet some requirements before setting up a 401(k) cash balance plan.

 When doing a combo plan, the profit sharing is limited to 6%.
 Make sure that your illustration is adjusted accordingly.

 Both plans must be established by Dec 31st to be effective for the current.
 The good news is that you can fund them up to the date the taxes are filed (including extensions).

 If you have employees who work over 1,000 hours a year and are at least 21 years of age then you will likely want a safe harbor plan.

-- Fund the plan.
 The good news is that you can fund the plan in the subsequent year as long as funding occurs before the tax return is filed (including extensions).
 This is a nice benefit.

 Consult and do research before trying to adopt this plan in your company, you may need an actuary to certify that the company can generate enough income to make the increased contributions.